anony-mouse1/ultimate_texas_holdem/README.md

 In this version, payouts ARE given.
 Refer to official UTH documentation for exact payouts and rules.
 Working on modifying the code to make it less lengthy and re-use functions efficiently.
 In this version, the type of card is solely based on the rank of card.
 In other words, if both player and dealer have a flush, it will automatically be a tie, regardless if the player (for instance) has a higher rank of flush.
 ONLY rank of card is taken into account when comparing the dealer's and player's hand.

+Future Updates:
+convert into classes to avoid using globals